therossee/ThesisManagement-Group09/front-end/README.md

   - `LoginForm` : Form for the login inserted in the topbar.
   - `IsLoggedInForm` : Form when the user has alredy logged in.
 - `ViewThesisProposal` : Allows users to view specific details of a thesis proposal.
 Provides a detailed view of the proposal, including title, level, type, expiration date, description, required knowledge, supervisor, co-supervisors, groups, notes, keywords and, if the user is a lecturer, also the course of study (CdS).
 Students have the opportunity to apply for the proposal..
+- `EditThesisProposal` : Allows the logged-in teacher to view the form to edit a specific thesis Proposal.
+- `StudentCV` : Designed to display the curriculum vitae (CV) of a student.
+It provides an interface to view information about the student's exams, including the date, course code, teaching, mark, and credit units (CFU).
+The component also offers the ability to view an attached PDF document.

 ## Main React Components
 - `API.jsx` : Main API functions as:
   - APIs for auth:
-     - `getUserInfo`: retrieves user information.
+     - `getUser`: Fetches user information from the server.
+     - `logOut`: Initiates the logout process by sending a POST request to the appropriate endpoint
+     - `redirectToLogin`: Redirects the user to the login page
   - Virtual Clock APIs :
       - `getClock`: function to obtain the setted data and offset
       - `updateClock`: function to update the system virtual clock
   - Thesis Proposals APIs
       - `getThesisProposals`: Gets the thesis proposals for a user.
       - `getThesisProposalById`: Gets a specific thesis proposal with a given Id
-      - `applyForProposal`: Function to apply to a proposal with a given Id
+      - `applyForProposal`: Function to apply to a proposal with a given Id and possibly upload a file.
+      - `archiveProposalById`: Function to archive a proposal with the given id
+      - `deleteProposalById`: Funcion to delete a proposal with a given id
+      - `updateProposal`: Function to update an edited proposal with a given id
   - Applications APIs
       - `getStudentActiveApplication`: Gets all the active application for a student
       - `getTeacherThesisApplications` : Gets all the application for a proposal with a given Id
       - `insertProposal`: function to insert a proposal in the database
       - `acceptThesisApplications` : function to accept Student Applications on a Thesis Proposal and automatically reject all the other student applied.
       - `rejectThesisApplications` : function to reject Student Applications on a Thesis Proposal